 Transitioning to a new routine or environment can be challenging for many dogs.
-The time it takes to acclimate to a recent change is called the "adjustment period," and some dogs go backward in their potty training during this time.
+The time it takes to acclimate to a recent change is called the "adjustment period," and some dogs regress in their potty training during this time.
 This lapse in potty training can be caused by stress and anxiety, or might also happen because of missed potty breaks, and the dog has to "hold it" longer than they're used to.

 - Recently adopted or re-homed